leaningtech/labs/sites/browserpod/src/content/docs/10-getting-started/01-quickstart.md

 ![Output of the basic template](/docs/assets/bp-quickstart.png)

-Congraturations! you just run your first BrowserPod application!
+Congratulations!
+You just ran your first BrowserPod application!

 Feel free to modify `src/main.js`.
 The dev server supports hot reloading.